w7978708wen/Microsoft-Azure-and-Databricks/README.md

 -My data factory is called "home-rental-df".

 -I used the Data Factory to create the data pipeline.
 It is good practice to rename data pipeline, in case you would have multiple later.

--I extracted the data files from my GitHub repository, and loaded them to my data storage's container's raw-data folder.

--Each data file needs to be extracted individiually.

--In each data extraction, there are 3 sections to fill out: General, Source, Sink.

 -Then, I linked the tables.
 The arrows between them indicate that the tables are executed sequentially — each one runs after the previous one finishes.
 I validated, debugged, and published the pipeline.
 After some troubleshooting, I am happy to obtain the expected result. :)